 To help you get started, keep reading for weightlifting benefits, the top five dumbbell exercises for seniors and expert tips for building strength safely and with confidence.

 Benefits of Weightlifting for Older Adults

-The perks of resistance training include better strength, energy, mobility and, according to a January 2018 Medicine & Science in Sports & Exercise (MSSE) study, a lower risk of heart disease and type 2 diabetes.
-Weight lifting may even reduce your risk of some forms of cancer, per September 2019 research in the MSSE.
+The perks of resistance training include improved strength, energy, mobility and, according to a January 2018 Medicine & Science in Sports & Exercise (MSSE) study, a lower risk of heart disease and type 2 diabetes.
+Weightlifting is even linked with a reduced risk of some forms of cancer, per September 2019 research in the MSSE.

 Plus, by helping you stay stable on your feet and strengthening your bones, resistance training can help you avoid falls.
-And, if you do take a tumble, it can slim your chances of breaking anything, says New York-based certified personal trainer Carolina Araujo, CPT, founder of Fit With Carolina.
+If you do take a tumble, it can slim your chances of breaking anything, says New York-based certified personal trainer Carolina Araujo, CPT, founder of Fit With Carolina.

-One of the best, easiest ways for older adults to build muscle is to pick up a set of dumbbells.
-You can find them at the gym, but they're also inexpensive to buy and small to store in your living room.
-Adjustable dumbbells are perfect for more exercises than you can count.
+One of the best ways for older adults to build muscle is to pick up a set of dumbbells.
+You can find them at the gym, but they can also be inexpensive to buy and small enough to store at home.

 The 5 Best Dumbbell Exercises for Older Adults

 The squat is a staple of day-to-day life (think: getting up from a chair, sitting down on the toilet).
 That's why it's so important to strengthen your squats, Araujo says.